Swiftwind Farm - Nigerian DWARF Goats In Nebraska

 Babies - If & when you plan to breed your goats be prepared for birthing, disbudding, banding/castration & tattooing.
 I highly recommend learning at least the disbudding from a mentor.

 Bottle Feeding - if at all possible feed fresh goat milk, goat milk they thrive on!
 Formula they dont do so well on.
-If no fresh goats milk available better than formula is plain straight Vitamin D whole cows milk from the grocery store.
+If no fresh goats milk available better than formula is plain straight red lid Vitamin D whole cows milk for humans from the grocery store.
+Warm milk to 90-105degrees

 Banding - a method of 'nuetering' males so to speak.
 It is said to put this off as long as you can to allow growth of urinary before banding (to help prevent Urinary Calculi/stones).
 Males can be fertile at 6-8wks old so some band them at that age.
 (We pull boys at 8wks old or sooner if we see them extending of they can breed mothers or young does.)
 We use a regular bander and the green bands.
 Kid may act uncomfortable like they are stretching, may bleat out loud but is fine in 15-45min.
 (They actually have more issues waking from surgical casteration and are sore for days, so banding is overall less on the kid.)
 Typically they have no issues and fall off in 3-5wks.
 You should watch kid/check daily for infection.